lshua98/tmpose/README.md

 # News!
 - [2022.06.05] Our paper ''CSIT: Channel Spatial Integrated Transformer for human pose estimation'' has been accpeted by **IET Image Processing**.
-If you find this paper useful please cite it.
 - [2021.06.25] Our paper ''Full Scale-Aware Balanced High-Resolution Network for Multi-Person Pose Estimation'' has been accpeted by **CMC-Computers Materials & Continua**.
-If you find this paper useful please cite it.
 - [2021.06.27] The codes (train and test) for tmpose are released!
 If you find this repository useful please give it a star 🌟.

 # Token Masked Pose Transformer are Efficient Learner